qm-naushad/finorfatecomic/README.md

 My expectations and goals were exceeded for this assignment.
 I think our group worked very well together—we were all on the same page and often agreed with each other, but were still vocal about any changes that needed to be made on the creative or technical side.

 ##  Buka:
+I'm very much satisfied with how our comic website turned out.
+The incorporation of sound effects and interactive features on each page has not only made the comic engaging but also fun to explore.
+While I'm proud of what we've done, there's always room for improvement.
+If we had more time, we could have focused on enhancing user-friendliness.
+For instance, despite our efforts to include an arrow to guide users in scrolling through the pages, there might still be some confusion for the user.
+This the lesson I'll carry forward to my future projects, prioritizing user guidance to enhance interaction and the overall experience.
+During this project, I had an opportunity to learn to create digital art on my iPad which significantly enhanced my visual storytelling skill.
+Lastly, my heartfelt thanks go out to my amazing teammates who have created an great website and effectively bringing the story to life.

 ##  QM: